 Nonprofit leaders looking to further their careers and causes are encouraged to apply for a Community Leadership in Justice Fellowship

-Grant amount increased for new funding cycle
+Grant amount increased

 The Foundation provides funding for up to a maximum of $65,000 toward the cost of the fellow’s salary — this is an increase of $15,000 from previous funding cycles.
 The Foundation also provides funding up to $15,000 to the academic host for equipment and program-related expenses.